dilawar/smoldyn/docs/user/user_manual.rst

    the Smoldyn programmers manual.
 To clean up temporary files, *which is essential if you want to try building a second time*, first enter ``pwd`` and confirm that you are still in the ``cmake/`` directory (don’t continue if not!).
-Then, type ``rm "r \*`` to clear out all prior build stuff.
+Then, type ``rm -rf *`` to clear out all prior build stuff.

 Test Smoldyn
 ------------

 -  Type ``smoldyn -V`` to just print out the Smoldyn version number.
-If it doesn’t work, then the most likely problem is that your system is not set up to run programs that are in your /usr/local/bin directory, which is where Smoldyn is installed by default.
+If it doesn’t work, then the most likely problem is that your system is not set up to run programs that are in your ``/usr/local/bin`` directory, which is where Smoldyn is installed by default.
 To fix this temporarily, type ``export PATH=$PATH:/usr/local/bin``; to fix it permanently, although it will only take effect after you open a new terminal window, use emacs or some other editor to edit the file ``~/.profile`` and add the line ``export PATH=$PATH:/usr/local/bin``.

--  Type ``smoldyn examples/S8\_reactions/lotvolt/lotvolt.txt`` to run a Lotka-Volterra simulation.
+-  Type ``smoldyn examples/S8_reactions/lotvolt/lotvolt.txt`` to run a Lotka-Volterra simulation.
 If a graphics window doesn’t appear, then the OpenGL linking somehow failed.
 Otherwise, press ‘T’ (upper-case) at some point during the simulation to save a tiff-format image of the graphical